 (I frequently email some variant of the text in the following paragraph to my visitors and am reproducing it here for convenience.
 If you do want to visit me, please don't simply show up and knock on my door.
 Rather, make sure we have been in touch to schedule a meeting time first, or contact Sharon Kim.
 For interview requests and other media inquiries, contact Rika Nazem (212-998-0678) or Jessica Neville (416-516-7677) in the NYU Stern Office of Public Affairs.)

 Stern office: The Kaufman Management Center is the building on the right when you face Gould Plaza, at the intersection of West 4th Street and Greene Street.
 Once you get past the security desk, take the elevators to the 8th floor.
 Turn left when you exit the elevators, walk through the double-doors, pass the reception area on your left, turn left, walk to the end of the hallway, turn left again, walk all the way tothe end of the extremely long corridor, and turn left again.
 (Use this floor plan if needed.
 Swipe right if you like it.)
-You should now be in a small lobby-like area.
+You should now be in a small, empty, lobby-like area.
 (If you aren't, you may be on the wrong floor.
 Or in the wrong building.
 Are you sure you're even in New York?)
 If you are, walk towards the three cubicles in front of you, then look left.
 I'm in 8-90, the corner office that has the door with a large printout of this on it, and adjoins a small waiting area with a big book about big data on a small table.